BFF Editing

 Q - I'm new to publishing.
 Where do I begin?

-A - Editing is not a regulated profession, so we all do it and talk about it differently.
+A - Editing is not a regulated profession (at least in the USA), so we all do it and talk about it differently.
 In order to avoid confusion and miscommunication, I recommend taking some time to peruse this website for my explanations of editing stages, process, and terminology.
-And while you are here, check out the listings of Website and Topical resources like hiring an editor, conscious language, etc. and Writing Craft resources on topics such as grammatical expletives and info dumping.
+And while you are here, check out the listings of Topical resources like hiring an editor, conscious language, etc. and Word Craft resources on topics such as grammatical expletives and info dumping.
 Feel free to reach out with inquiries via email or the Contact form.

 Communication is key.
 I need to have things in writing so that I can go back and reference details as well as write out considered answers.
 But sometimes it's helpful to hear a person's voice.
-We can schedule a conference call either to assess our suitability as a collaborative team before we craft the course and style of what your particular project needs or to talk things through after we've started the editing process.
+We can schedule a conference call either to assess our suitability as a collaborative team or to talk things through after we've started the editing process.

 Q - Aren't all editors basically the same?